 Emily Brewton Schilling

-As public relations and program director for The Philadelphia Art Alliance I conceived and booked more than 40 programs a year.
-During my tenure, Art Alliance exhibitions were featured four times in The New York Times.
+Emily began writing professionally in 1986 as art critic and assistant editor for a weekly Philadelphia newspaper, the South Street Star.
+A year later, she was named public relations and program director for The Philadelphia Art Alliance, where she conceived, booked and promoted more than 40 programs a year, as well as handling overall public relations for the four Art Alliance galleries.
+During Emily's tenure, Art Alliance exhibitions were featured four times in The New York Times.

-Moving on to work as public relations director for the Fulton Opera House, I also freelanced for Armstrong World Industries.
-After a year I joined the company full-time as an employee communications specialist.
-While at Armstrong, a manufacturing and sales company employing 30,000 people worldwide, I worked on brand and vision development and communication; regular employee communications, including the award-winning magazine, Armstrong Today; managing freelance writers, translators, and production of publications; speechwriting for the CEO and executives; training development and delivery; self-assessments and applications for the Malcolm Baldrige National Quality Award (the ceilings division won the award in 1995); and developing the company's intranet and Armstrong Television Network.
+Moving on to work as public relations director for the Fulton Opera House, Emily also wrote on a freelance basis for Armstrong World Industries, joining the company full-time as an employee communications specialist in 1990.
+While at Armstrong, a Lancaster, Pa.-based manufacturing and sales company employing 30,000 people worldwide, she worked on brand and vision development and communication; regular employee communications, including the award-winning magazine, Armstrong Today; managing freelance writers, translators, and production of publications; speechwriting for the CEO and executives; training development and delivery; self-assessments and applications for the Malcolm Baldrige National Quality Award (the ceilings division won the award in 1995); and starting and managing the company's intranet and Armstrong Television Network.

-From Armstrong, I moved to San Francisco to manage employee communications for Macy's West, then a 100-store division of Federated Department Stores.
-Accomplishments included revamping the employee newsletter, WestBound, coaching employees in writing and design, and working on the team designing Macy's intranet.
-When a group of former Armstrong executives asked me to join their new quality-improvement team at Compag Computer Corporation, I left San Francisco for Houston.
+From Lancaster, Emily moved to San Francisco to manage employee communications for Macy's West, then a 100-store division of Federated Department Stores.
+Accomplishments included revamping the employee newsletter, WestBound, coaching employees in writing and print production, and working on the design and implementation team for Macy's intranet.
+When a group of former Armstrong executives asked Emily to join their new quality-improvement team at Compag Computer Corporation, she left San Francisco for Houston.

-At Compaq, I managed communications for quality and customer satisfaction, designing and delivering an intranet site, helping develop communications for employees brought in through the acquisitions of Tandem and Digital Equipment Corporation, and developing and communicating a system linking variable compensation with customer satisfaction.
+At Compaq, she managed communications for quality and customer satisfaction, designing and delivering an intranet site, helping develop communications for employees brought in through the acquisitions of Tandem and Digital Equipment Corporation, and developing and communicating a system linking variable compensation with customer satisfaction.
+In 1998, Emily left Compaq (which remained a client) to start her own communications business.

 Freelance Communications, New York, N.Y.
 (1998-present)